Switzerland Culture and Traditions

 What defines Switzerland Culture?
-Most likely, visitors see us as a chocolate snacking, cheese eating, alphorn blowing and yodelling nation that is ruled by perfectionism, and timed by precision watches; a law-abiding nation that takes seriousness very serious and sleeps with guns under their pillow in well-ordered and efficient Switzerland :)
+Most likely, visitors see us as a chocolate snacking, cheese eating, alphorn blowing and a yodelling nation, ruled by perfectionism and timed by precision watches; a law-abiding nation that takes seriousness very serious and sleeps with guns under their pillow in well-ordered and efficient Switzerland :)

 Of course, there's always a little truth in every stereotypical cliché.
 Though neither Alphorn nor yodelling are exclusively Swiss, nor is chocolate for that matter, though the Swiss - who knew - set the standard in terms of quality for the latter.
 It is said that the origins of the Alphorn lay in Asia.
 Over the centuries though, we managed to find our own distinct folk music style that is typically Swiss albeit with distinct differences between regions.

 Remnants of the pagan culture still affect our seasonal celebrations, even though the protestant reformers did their best to change that.
-Just think of the Swiss spring customs of scaring off winter like the Sechseläuten in the protestant Zwingli city of Zürich and the Chalandamarz in the Engadin.
+Just think of the Swiss spring customs of scaring off winter like the Sechseläuten in the protestant Zwingli city of Zürich and the Chalandamarz in the Engadin or the New Year custom of Silvesterchlausen in Appenzell.

 The culture of Switzerland is multi-faceted and age-old traditions thrive.
 We don't just celebrate for the sake of tourism; we dwell in keeping ancient folk customs alive and wear our ethnic dresses with pride, albeit more and more only on special occasions.